The purpose of this page is to state the timeline for committee actions and provide

 information will be obtained, and the proposal discussed in the next meeting.

 The proposal was missing elements or had significant weaknesses.
 It is rolled

 generally to the initiator level.
 The primary reviewer will contact the

 initiator to discuss the weaknesses and offer suggestions for improvement.

 Once passed by the committee, the proposal is forwarded to the next Executive Committee

 meeting (generally the fourth Monday of the month) before it can be forwarded to

 the general faculty senate meeting for final approval.

-Faculty Senate meeting, it must be passed by the Curriculum Committee on or before
+agenda for the Executive Committee meeting, it must be passed by the Faculty

 Except for new degree programs, other new programs and changes to existing programs